mzmzeee/hashing-showcase/README.md

 ./scripts/stop-demo.sh --purge  # stop services and drop database volume
 ```

+## Demo accounts

+Three demo accounts are automatically seeded after the API starts.
+All share the password `asdfasdf`:

+- `alice` – standard user whose signatures verify successfully.
+- `bob` – standard user to help demonstrate inbox flows.
+- `evil_bob` – intentionally corrupted signer; every message he sends is flagged as **Invalid** so you can test negative paths and animations that show mismatched hashes.

+You can still register additional accounts through the UI or API if you’d like.

 ## Application flow

 1. **Register** – the API creates a user, hashes their password (pure C# SHA-256 + stretching), and generates a 2048-bit RSA keypair stored in the database for visibility.